TotemaT/Scored_/README.md

 ### Deploy Android

+First, update the version code in pubspec.yaml and run `flutter build apk` or `flutter run` to update the version where needed.

 Deployment is handled by fastlane, with different lanes :

 -   Internal testing : `bundle exec fastlane internal`